Cruise ship with COVID-19 patients docks in Cuba

 -

-The Braemar cruise ship is docked at the port in Mariel , Cuba, Tuesday, March 18, 2020.
-Weeks after the ship was blocked from disembarking at several ports in the Caribbean, due to fears of passengers with possible COVID-19 symptoms, Cuban authorities will assist over 600 passengers stranded on the boat to disembark to be evacuated to their home countries.
+The Braemar cruise ship is docked at the port in Mariel, Cuba, Wednesday, March 18, 2020.
+Weeks after the ship was blocked from disembarking at several ports in the Caribbean due to fears of passengers with possible COVID-19 symptoms, Cuban authorities will assist hundreds of passengers stranded on the boat to disembark to be evacuated to their home countries.
 The vast majority of people recover from the new coronavirus. less

 Photo: Ramon Espinosa, AP

-The Braemar cruise ship is docked at the port in Mariel , Cuba, Tuesday, March 18, 2020.
-Weeks after the ship was blocked from disembarking at several ports in the Caribbean, due to fears of passengers with ... more
+The Braemar cruise ship is docked at the port in Mariel, Cuba, Wednesday, March 18, 2020.
+Weeks after the ship was blocked from disembarking at several ports in the Caribbean due to fears of passengers with ... more

 Photo: Ramon Espinosa, AP

-The Braemar cruise ship is docked at the port in Mariel , Cuba, Tuesday, March 18, 2020.
-Weeks after the ship was blocked from disembarking at several ports in the Caribbean, due to fears of passengers with possible COVID-19 symptoms, Cuban authorities will assist over 600 passengers stranded on the boat to disembark to be evacuated to their home countries.
+The Braemar cruise ship is docked at the port in Mariel, Cuba, Wednesday, March 18, 2020.
+Weeks after the ship was blocked from disembarking at several ports in the Caribbean due to fears of passengers with possible COVID-19 symptoms, Cuban authorities will assist hundreds of passengers stranded on the boat to disembark to be evacuated to their home countries.
 The vast majority of people recover from the new coronavirus. less

 Photo: Ramon Espinosa, AP

-The Braemar cruise ship is docked at the port in Mariel , Cuba, Tuesday, March 18, 2020.
-Weeks after the ship was blocked from disembarking at several ports in the Caribbean, due to fears of passengers with ... more
+The Braemar cruise ship is docked at the port in Mariel, Cuba, Wednesday, March 18, 2020.
+Weeks after the ship was blocked from disembarking at several ports in the Caribbean due to fears of passengers with ... more

 HAVANA (AP) — A British cruise ship rejected by Caribbean port officials for weeks docked in Cuba on Wednesday to unload more than 1,000 people on board, including five with confirmed cases of the novel coronavirus.